MarkusDanilow/CoMad_Dev/README.md

 ```

 The names of the public methods must match with the actions that can be sepecified in the URL.
 In this case the *IndexController* only has a single action named *index*.
 This action does nothing but return the view.
 This is done by using a new *ViewActionResult*.
 It will detect the *{actionName}.php* file in the corresponding view directory *views/{controllerName}/*.
 All data that needs to be passed to the view can be set by using the *ViewDataService*.
 Calling the *_set* method you can store data as key-value-pair and access it in the view afterwards.
-This way you can also pass database models - which will be discussed later on - to the view and display the model's data there.
+In our example we define the views page title by using the predefined key *ViewDataService::TITLE* and also pass a single user model to the view by using the predefined key *ViewDataService::VIEW_MODEL*.
+See how the *UserRepository* from the previous section is now used to retreive a single user from the database by his name.

 ## Views
 A view always needs to be a PHP file.
 It can contain HTML as well as PHP code.
 The view file *views/index/indx.php* for our example looks like this.